Image centric social networks are rapidly gaining market share due to their high engagement levels.

 Not every business sells products.
 Pinterest is still a useful marketing tool for these businesses.
 If you provide a service, you can create a kind of visual resume with Pinterest.
 For example, if you design Web sites, you can pin a screenshot of a home page.
-If you are a graphic designer, you can pin samples of your work.
+If you are an (info)graphic designer, you can pin samples of your work.
 If you offer other services, such as consulting or writing work, you can use Pinterest to share photos that inspire or that share a message about your work.
 For example, financial consultants could pin to photos that represent client goals, such as financial independence or financing education.
 Non-profit groups can share photos of the clients they are helping.

 4. Maximize SEO Efforts